United Nations Security Council veto power: Soviet Union/Russia

 In the early days of the United Nations, the Soviet Union was responsible for almost all of the vetoes.
 Because of their frequent vetoes, Soviet ambassador Andrei Gromyko earned the nickname Mr. Nyet and Vyacheslav Molotov was known as Mr. Veto.
 Molotov regularly vetoed the admission of new members to counter the US refusal to admit members of the Eastern Bloc.
 The impasse was finally resolved on 14 December 1955 when 16 countries from the Western and Eastern Blocs were simultaneously admitted to the UN.

 The Soviet government adopted an "empty chair" policy at the Security Council in January 1950 to protest the fact that the Republic of China still held the Chinese seat at the United Nations.
 The Soviet Union was not present in the Security Council to veto UN Security Council Resolutions 83 (27 June 1950) and 84 (7 July 1950), authorizing assistance to South Korea in the Korean War.
 The Soviet Union returned to the Security Council in August 1950 and resumed its usage of the veto.

-Following the dissolution of the Soviet Union, the Russian Federation used its veto power sparingly.
+Following the dissolution of the Soviet Union, Russia initially used its veto power sparingly.
 However, Russian vetoes became more common in the early 21st century to block resolutions regarding Russia's wars against Georgia and against Ukraine, as well as its military interventions in Syria, North Korea and Mali.